-If the input graph is not connected then we compute its connected components by using Chong, Han, and Lam's algorithm [8], and then apply the above algorithm on each of the components; we note that working on each component necessitates re-indexing.
-Since, for a graph on n vertices and m edges, both Chong, Han, and Lam's algorithm as well as the re-indexing take $O(\log n)$ time using O(n + m) processors on the EREW PRAM, the following result is established.
+If the input graph is not connected, then we compute its connected components by using Chong et al.'s algorithm [8], and then apply the above algorithm on each of the components; we note that working on each component necessitates re-indexing.
+Since, for a graph on n vertices and m edges, both Chong et al.'s algorithm as well as the re-indexing take $O(\log n)$ time using O(n + m) processors on the EREW PRAM, the following result is established.

 Theorem 5.2.
-It can be determined whether a graph on n vertices and m edges is a weakly triangulated graph in $O(\log^2 n)$ time using a total of $O((n+m^2)/\log n)$ processors on the EREW PRAM model.
+It can be determined whether a graph on n vertices and m edges is a weakly triangulated graph in $O(\log^2 n)$ time using a total of $O((n + m^2)/\log n)$ processors on the EREW PRAM model.

-Given that the currently fastest sequential algorithms for recognizing weakly triangulated graphs run in $O(m^2)$ time [4, 15], our parallel algorithm is cost-efficient.
+Given that the currently fastest sequential algorithms for recognizing weakly triangulated graphs run in $O(m^2)$ time [4], [15], our parallel algorithm is cost-efficient.

-6 Concluding Remarks
+6. Concluding Remarks

 In this paper we describe a sequential co-connectivity algorithm which, for a graph on n vertices and m edges, runs in O(n + m) time and is therefore optimal.
-The algorithm is simple, works on the graph, and not on its complement, avoiding a potential $\Theta(n^2)$ time complexity, and admits efficient parallelization, leading to an optimal $O(\log n)$ -time and $O((n + m)/\log n)$ -processor EREW PRAM parallel algorithm.
+The algorithm is simple, works on the graph, and not on its complement, avoiding a potential $\Theta(n^2)$ time complexity, and admits efficient parallelization, leading to an optimal $O(\log n)$ -time and $O((n+m)/\log n)$ -processor EREW PRAM parallel algorithm.
+The same approach can be used to yield efficient sequential and parallel algorithms for biconnected components and strongly connected components of the complement of undirected and directed graphs, respectively.
 We also describe a parallel recognition algorithm for weakly triangulated graphs, which takes advantage of the parallel co-connectivity algorithm and achieves an $O(\log^2 n)$ time complexity using $O((n + m^2)/\log n)$ processors on the EREW PRAM model of computation.

-Due to the work of Chong, Han, and Lam [8], the connected components of a graph can be efficiently computed in $O(\log n)$ parallel time, for a cost of $O((n + m) \log n)$ on the EREW PRAM model.
+Due to the work of Chong et al. [8], the connected components of a graph can be efficiently computed in $O(\log n)$ parallel time, for a cost of $O((n + m) \log n)$ on the EREW PRAM model.
 Thus, since our co-connectivity EREW PRAM algorithm computes the co-connected components of a graph for an optimal cost O(n + m), it is reasonable to ask whether the time-processor complexity of the parallel connectivity algorithm of [8] can be improved to achieve an optimal cost O(n + m), with preservation of the EREW PRAM model.
 We pose this as an open problem.

-Our parallel algorithm for recognizing weakly triangulated graphs runs in $O(\log^2 n)$ time on the EREW PRAM model, for a cost of $O((n + m^2) \log n)$ and, thus, it is cost-efficient due to the work of Hayward, Spinrad, and Sritharan [15] and Berry, Bordat, and Heggernes [4].
-It is interesting to investigate whether there exist $O(\log n)$ -time or $O(\log^2 n)$ -time cost-optimal EREW algorithms for recognizing weakly triangulated graphs.
+Our parallel algorithm for recognizing weakly triangulated graphs runs in $O(\log^2 n)$ time on the EREW PRAM model, for a cost of $O((n + m^2) \log n)$ and, thus, it is costefficient due to the work of Hayward et al. [15] and Berry et al. [4].
+It is interesting to investigate whether there exist $O(\log n)$ -time or $O(\log^2 n)$ -time cost-optimal EREW PRAM algorithms for recognizing weakly triangulated graphs.